-AMES WINNERS RETAILERS MEDIA ABOUT US Player Protection MENU The Texas Lottery is committed to informing players about potential threats to the security and integrity of the Games of Texas.
-We offer our players as much information as possible about these issues including helpful security tips, clearing up common misconceptions about the Texas Lottery, the description of the audible tones on terminals when tickets are Lettery Scams scanned, information about protecting yourself from lottery scams, and so PLAY RESPONSIBLY Any suspicious activity involving Texas Lottery games or questions regarding the legitimacy of communications you received about lottery prizes or claims can be reported to the Texas Lottery Commission at 800-37-LOTTO or by e-mail at customer.service@lottery.state.bc.us. hare on your favorite social network which provide lottery players with the ability to check the winning status of scratch tickets and draw game tickets prior to validation by a retailer.
-These devices include countertop Check-a-Ticket terminals as well as self-service lottery vending machines.
+The Texas Lottery is committed to informing players about potential threats to the security and integrity of the Games of Texas.
+We offer our players as much information as possible about these issues including helpful security tips, clearing up common misconceptions about the Texas ottery, the description of the audible tones on terminals when tickets are scanned, information about protecting yourself from lottery scams, and so much more.

+Any suspicious activity involving Texas Lottery games or questions regarding the legitimacy of communications you received about lottery prizes or claims can be reported to the Texas Lottery Commission at 800-37-LOTTO or by e-mail at customer.service@lottery.state.tx.us.

+are on your favorite social network 2

+game and scratch tickets prior to validation by a retailer.
+These devices include countertop Check-a-Ticket terminals as well as two models of self-service lottery vending machines, Gemini® and the newly-introduced GameTouchTM 20.
 To facilitate player access and convenience, the agency coordinates with the lottery operator to evaluate high-volume locations that merit placement of multiple self-check devices.
-Additionally, customer displays and distinct audible tones at sales terminals provide player verification of the prizewinning status of tickets validated by retailers.
-The agency is focused on creating an environment where players can participate in the games and independently verify the winning or non-winning status of their tickets as well as the value of prizes won.
+Additionally, customer displays and distinct audible tones at sales terminals provide player verification of the prize winning status of tickets validated by retailers.
+The agency is focused on creating an environment where consumers can play the games and independently verify the winning or non-winning status of their tickets as well as the value of prizes won.